-18.2 Open voting
+19.2 Open voting

-An act or question coming before the local authority must be done or decided by open voting.
+An act or question coming before the local authority must be done or decided by open voting. cl.
+24 (3) Schedule 7, LGA 2002.

-18.3 Chairperson has a casting vote
+19.3 Chairperson has a casting vote

 The Mayor, Chairperson or any other person presiding at a meeting has a deliberative vote and, in the case of an equality of votes, has a casting vote.